AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/xapi.md

    * When a course with  xAPI  module is shared across accounts.
    * When a certification with xAPI module recurs

-   &nbsp;

-   Any xAPI&nbsp;statement&nbsp;with the mentioned IRI&nbsp;is&nbsp;tracked in the above module and are reflected in the Prime reports.&nbsp;
+   Any xAPI statement with the mentioned IRI is tracked in the above module and are reflected in the Prime reports.

 1. To copy the auto-generated IRI, revisit the Activity Module page.
 1. Publish the Module.

 **Points to note:**

-* Captivate&nbsp;Prime currently supports  only   mbox  as an identifier.
-Other identifiers including&nbsp;mboz_sha1,  openid , account are not supported.
+* Captivate Prime currently supports  only   mbox  as an identifier.
+Other identifiers including mboz_sha1,  openid , account are not supported.

-* The&nbsp;stateId and profileId is a UUID when used with Prime.
+* The stateId and profileId is a UUID when used with Prime.
-* PUT request does not overwrite the document for xAPIs&nbsp;agents/profile, activity/profile, and&nbsp; activity/state
+* PUT request does not overwrite the document for xAPIs agents/profile, activity/profile, and  activity/state
 * Unidentified  group is not supported in Actor.
-* The parameter "related_activities"&nbsp;is not supported in&nbsp; GET  statement.
+* The parameter "related_activities" is not supported in  GET  statement.
 * The parameters 'format=ids' & 'format=canonical' is not supported in GET statements.
 * Voiding of  xAPI  statement does not undo any actions that happened in Prime when the statement was posted.